ancoder001/react-create-app/README.md

-This is a basic create-react-app with tailwindcss configuration
+This is a basic create-react-app project with tailwindcss configuration

 to use this run the follwing commands